taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ai00_server](https://github.com/ai00-x/ai00_server) - A localized open-source AI server that is better than ChatGPT.
  * [CipherChat](https://github.com/robustnlp/cipherchat) - A framework to evaluate the generalization capability of safety alignment for LLMs
  * [bonito](https://github.com/batsresearch/bonito) - A lightweight library for generating synthetic instruction tuning datasets for your data without GPT.
+ * [azure-open-ai-embeddings-qna](https://github.com/ruoccofabrizio/azure-open-ai-embeddings-qna) - A simple web application for a OpenAI-enabled document search.
+This repo uses Azure OpenAI Service for creating embeddings vectors from documents.
+For answering the question of a user, it retrieves the most relevant document and then uses GPT-3, GPT-3.5 or

 ## Langchain